awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-exportopsdatatos3.md

 **Outputs**

-OpsData object – If the Automation document runs successfully, you will find the exported OpsData object in your target S3 bucket\.
+OpsData object – If the runbook runs successfully, you will find the exported OpsData object in your target S3 bucket\.